-POTENTIAL ENERGY FEBRUARY 1, 2022 THEORY RECAP Last time we discussed kinetic energy.
+POTENTIAL ENERGY FEBRUARY 5, 2024 THEORY RECAP Last time we discussed kinetic energy.
 We learned that any moving object with mass m and speed v has kinetic energy equal to $E{kin} = \frac{mv^2}{2}$ .
 But energy also exists in other forms, because we know situations when kinetic energy alone is not conserved.
 For instance, consider an object in free fall.
 Its speed is constantly increasing, so kinetic energy gets larger and larger.
 Where does the object get its kinetic energy from?
 This question brings us to the concept of potential energy.
 The name suggests that an object with potential energy has a potential to gaining kinetic energy or transferring its energy to other objects.
 It is clear that the higher some object was initially, the greater will be its speed near the ground.
-Therefore potential energy should be bigger when the object is higher.
-The formula for potential energy is: $E{potential} = mgh$ Here m is mass of the object, g is free fall acceleration and h is the height above ground (we will return a bit later to the question if ground level is really important).
-So we see that heavier objects have larger potential energy and it also grows with height.
+Therefore potential energy should be larger when the object is higher.
+The formula for potential energy is: $$E{potential} = mgh$$ Here m is mass of the object, g is free fall acceleration and h is the elevation above ground.
+We see that heavier objects have larger potential energy and energy also grows with elevation.
 It is very important that potential energy only depends on the current position of the object and does not depend on how the object got there.
 Consider a book lying on a desk.
 If the book is moved to the floor, its' potential energy is changed.
 For instance, if the book has mass 0.9 kilograms and the desk is 0.8 meters high, we could find the change in the potential energy of the book.
 To find the change, we need to know its initial and final values.
 Initially, the book is 0.8 meters above the floor, so its' potential energy is $$E{pot,1} = mgh = 0.9 \cdot 10 \cdot 0.8J = 7.2J$$ At the final point the book is on the floor, in other words it has elevation 0 above the floor.
 So its potential energy at this moment is $$E{pot,2} = 0$$ The change in potential energy is $$\Delta E{pot} = E{pot,2} - E{pot,1} = 0 - 7.2 \text{J} = -7.2 \text{J}$$ But why did we choose to measure the elevation with respect to the floor?
 Why don't we use something more universal, like the surface of the ground?
-Let's say the desk it at the second floor which is 3 meters above the ground level.
-With respect to the ground level when the book is on the desk, it has potential energy
+Let's say the desk it on the second floor which is 3 meters above the ground level.
+With respect to the ground level when the book is on the desk, it has potential energy $$E{not,1} = 0.9 \cdot 10 \cdot 3.8 J = 34.2 J$$

-$$E{pot,1} = 0.9 \cdot 10 \cdot 3.8 \text{J} = 34.2 \text{J}$$ and when the book is on the floor, it has potential energy $E{pot,2} = 0.9 \cdot 10 \cdot 3J = 27J$ The change in potential energy is $$\Delta E = 27\mathrm{J} - 34.2\mathrm{J} = -7.2\mathrm{J}$$ again!
+and when the book is on the floor, it has potential energy

+$$E{pot,2} = 0.9 \cdot 10 \cdot 3J = 27J$$

+The change in potential energy is

+$$\Delta E = 27J - 34.2J = -7.2J$$

+again!
 The lesson here is that even though we need to choose a reference point to define potential energy (with respect to what we are measuring elevation), the choice of the reference point does not influence the change in potential energy during some process.
 And in fact it is only the change in potential energy that we will always be interested in when writing down energy conservation.